-The NI will charge a day rate (£787) plus reasonable travel expenses.
+The NI will charge a day rate (2019 = £826) plus reasonable travel expenses.
 Any overnight stays will be in budget class style.
-Travel will be rail (second class), air (LCC) or road (UK HMRC approved mileage rates).
+Travel will be rail (second class), air (LCC) or road.
 The NI travel policy is available upon request.